Your trusted partner in cosmetic care abroad

 Weeks 2–4

 Bruising clears and residual puffiness continues to settle.
 The crease becomes more defined each day.
-Most patients return to work and social routines during this period.
+Desk work is already manageable from around day five to seven, so this period is mainly about resuming exercise and full social routines, with gym sessions, running, and heavy lifting cleared from 3–4 weeks.
 Eye makeup can typically be applied once your surgeon confirms the incision sites have closed fully.

 Months 1–3